Does an employee have the right to return to the same job after adoption leave?

 - any period of ordinary parental leave of more than four weeks; or

 - any period of statutory leave that when added to any other period of statutory leave (excluding ordinary parental leave) taken in relation to the same child means that the total amount of statutory leave taken in relation to that child totals more than 26 weeks.

-If the employee returns to work from a period of ordinary adoption leave that does not fall into the above description, for example because it follows immediately after more than 26 weeks' ordinary and additional adoption leave relating to a different child, the employee has the right to return to his or her original job unless this is not reasonably practicable, in which case he or she has the right to return to another suitable job, on terms no less favourable than would have applied had he or she not been absent.
+If the employee returns to work from a period of ordinary adoption leave that does not fall into the above description, for example because it follows immediately after more than 26 weeks' ordinary and additional adoption leave relating to a different child, the employee has the right to return to their original job unless this is not reasonably practicable, in which case they have the right to return to another suitable job, on terms no less favourable than would have applied had they not been absent.